studyathome-internationally/hub/docs/e-learning-sharing/faq.md

 ### Is the course recognized by my university?

 Yes.
 The universities of the partner network have agreed to recognize the courses.
-Nevertheless, please check with your program lead or the responsible person for grade recognition, in advance.
+Nevertheless, **please check with your program lead or the responsible person for grade recognition**, in advance.

 ### How do I get the course recognized by my university?